-- Complete GetSAP Counseling online. - Complete the Satisfactory Academic Progress (SAP) Appeal form (if appealing Suspension of Eligibility

-- The appeal must include an explanation of the extenuating circumstances that led to Suspension of Eligibility.
+- Complete GetSAP Counseling online, may be optional during Covid 19 and/or if already on file- varies by college see websites. - Complete the online Satisfactory Academic Progress (SAP) Appeal form - The appeal must include an explanation of the extenuating circumstances that led to Suspension of Eligibility.
 Examples of extenuating circumstances include: medical condition or illness of the student; death of an immediate relative; divorce or separation; military service; illness, injury or medical condition of a family member that required care; change in academic major or exceeded time frame; other similar situations that affected academic performance that were beyond the student's control. - The appeal must also include information on what has changed in the student's situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation, and/or what steps the student has taken to alleviate any obstacles (for example, meeting with academic counselor, tutoring, testing, reducing unit load, etc.). - A complete appeal packet consists of: the completed appeal form, as described above; supporting documentation that supports the explanation of circumstances the student addressed in his/her letter (for example, copies of letters from doctors or counselors, divorce decree, medical information related to illness, death certificate, birth certificate); student educational plan (SEP) developed by an academic counselor along with any additional counseling forms. - Incomplete appeal packets will not be accepted or will be automatically denied.

-\Standard rounding rules apply when calculating a student's quantitative measurement.
+^{}Standard rounding rules apply when calculating a student's quantitative measurement.

-\\EW grades issued as a result of COVID-19, will not affect a student's SAP standing.
-Section 3509 of the CARES Act allows institutions to exclude from the quantitative component (pace measurement) of satisfactory academic progress (SAP) attempted credits a student was unable to complete as a result of the COVID-19 national emergency.
+^{}EW grades issued because of COVID-19, will not affect a student's SAP standing.
+Section 3509 of the CARES Act allows institutions to exclude from the quantitative component (pace measurement) of satisfactory academic progress (SAP) attempted credits a student was unable to complete because of the COVID-19 national emergency.

-\\\Please refer to our website for appeal deadlines and additional information.
+^{}Please refer to our website for appeal deadlines and additional information.